makersquare/admissions-challenge-2/README.md

 ## Algorithms Challenge

-Along with this challenge.
-Submit a solution to the following challenge:
+Along with this challenge, submit a solution to the following challenge:

 Given an array of integers, find the smallest difference between any two elements of the array.
 For example: